Politics of Nepal: 20th century

+21st century

+B. P. Koirala was the first democratically elected Prime Minister of Nepal.

+Following a four-year autocratic rule by King Gyanendra that failed to defeat the Maoists, a mass civil protest was launched by a coalition of the Maoists and the political parties in 2006, which forced the king to step down, brought the Maoists to the peace process, and established a democratic republic by 2008.

-Following the political consensus to draft the new constitution of the Republic via a constituent assembly, Nepali politics saw a rise of nationalist groups and ideologies.
+Following the political consensus to draft the new constitution of the Republic via a constituent assembly, Nepali politics saw a rise in nationalist groups and ideologies.
 While the political power-wrangling caused continuous instability, maintaining the established average of nine months per government, this period saw two constituent assembly elections and the rise of Madhesi nationalist parties, especially in the Eastern Terai region.
 By 2015, the new constitution had been promulgated and Nepal became "a federal democratic republic striving towards democratic socialism".
 In 2017, a series of elections were held according to the new constitution, which established Nepal Communist Party (NCP) (formally united after the election) as the ruling party at the federal level as well as six of the seven provinces, Nepali Congress as the only significant opposition in federal and provincial levels, while the Madhesi coalition formed the provincial government in Province No. 2, but boasts negligible presence in the rest of the country.

-On 15 July 2024, K. P. Sharma Oli was sworn in as Nepali Prime Minister for fourth time.
-A new coalition was formed between the Nepali Congress, led by Sher Bahadur Deuba, and UML, led by Oli.
-The party leaders will take turns as prime ministers for 18 months each until the next general elections in 2027.
+After the adoption of the new constitution, Nepalese politics were dominated by Pushpa Kamal Dahal, KP Sharma Oli, and Sher Bahadur Deuba, who all dominated House of Representatives elections between 2017 and 2026.
+In municipal politics, rapper Balen Shah became the first independent candidate to be elected mayor of Kathmandu in 2022.

 In September 2025, a ban on numerous social media platforms was met by widespread protests that also came to be directed against corruption by ruling politicians.
-On 9 September, Oli resigned as the prime minister on 9 September 2025.
+On the 9th of September, Oli resigned as the prime minister.
 Former chief justice Sushila Karki was sworn in as interim prime minister on 12 September, the first woman in the role.

-Political parties

-The political parties in Nepal can be mainly divided into the Democratic camp and the Communist camp.
-Still, these parties at times form alliances with each other and among them as per the situation and demand.

-Democratic/socialist camp

-This camp is led by Nepali Congress, the opposition party in Nepal.
-Numerous parties in Nepal claim to endorse democratic ideology but few are active which are listed below.
+Nepal's 2026 general election was a major realignment, with Shah's Rastriya Swatantra Party surging and forming a majority government, a first in 1991.
+On 27 March 2026, Balendra Shah was sworn in as Nepal's prime minister.

+Federal Parliament

+The Parliament of Nepal (Sansad) has two chambers: the House of Representatives (Pratinidhi Sabha) has 275 members elected for five-year term in single-seat constituencies.
+The National Assembly (Rashtriya Sabha) has 59 members, 8 from each state and the remaining 3 from the private concern of the government.

+House of Representatives